TABLE OF CONTENTS

 Some people prefer compact systems, while others like large ones.
 You can pick from a variety of motherboard form factors to suit your PC cabinet and personal preferences.

 Intel developed the ATX specification in 1995 to standardize board design and improve on older implementations.
+Over time, we’ve seen smaller and larger standard form factors enter the market.
+The most common ones are:

 - ATX (Advanced Technology eXtended) – One of the most popular form factors.
 It offers a fairly standard layout and usually features 4 DIMM (memory/RAM) slots along with multiple full-length (x8/x16) PCI-E slots.